karsta26/user-management/README.md

 Project in Spring Framework

 ## Deployment
-App is avaible here: https://user-management-appl.herokuapp.com/
+App is available here: https://user-management-appl.herokuapp.com/

 ## Info

 - Application was built with: Spring Boot, Spring MVC, Spring Data.
 - Application stores data in PostgreSQL database.
-- Data is avaible via the REST protocol.
+- Data is available via the REST API.
 - All pages were generated with Thymeleaf template engine.

 ## Functionalities